Let's start with Audio Soundbites 14 and go in order from there.

 If we can feed ourselves, if we can fuel ourselves, if we can manufacture the weapons to fight for ourselves, we're a free people.

-If we can't do those three things, we're not free people.
+If we can't do those three things, we're not free.

 All right.

-So that's uh that's Mike Huckabee, the governor of uh of Arkansas.
+So that's Mike Huckabee, the governor of Arkansas.

-By the way, speaking of the war, uh USA Today's Susan Page is reporting President Bush is making headway in arguing that the increase in U.S. troops in Iraq, the surge is uh is showing military progress in the latest USA Today Gallup poll taken Friday through yesterday.
+By the way, speaking of the war, USA Today Susan Page is reporting President Bush is making headway in arguing that the increase in U.S. troops in Iraq, the surge, is showing military progress.

-The proportion of those who said the additional troops are making the situation better went to thirty-one percent up from twenty-two percent a month ago.
+In the latest USA Today Gallup poll taken Friday through yesterday, the proportion of those who said the additional troops are making the situation better went to 31%, up from 22% a month ago.

-So progress out there uh in public opinion polls on the uh whether or not the surge is working.
+So there's progress out there in public opinion polls on whether or not the surge is working.

 It's actually from last Friday, WHO 1040 News Talk Des Moines, our affiliate, our EIB blowtorch there.

-I mean, I don't like coming on the air and having you go after my church and me and my church.
+I mean, I don't like coming on the air and having you go after my church and me and my friends.

 But I'm not running as a Mormon.

-And I don't and I get a little tired of coming on a show like yours and having it all about Mormon.
+And I get a little tired of coming at a show like yours and having it all about Mormons.

 See, I don't mind being about that.